 Maximum Number of Participants: 11

 Physical Difficulty: Mostly Beginner.
 Very basic mobility is needed for the boat sail where we'll spend most of the shooting time.
 We will do some occasional hiking and perhaps climb some easy mountains, which might get strenuous, but you can refrain from that if you wish.
-We will spend two nights in a more isolated camp which has cabins without constant electricity or running water.
 Weather conditions are usually wonderful this time of year, and the bay is remarkably still, meaning the risk of motion sickness is minimal (I personally suffer from motion sickness, but never had any nausea, even without pills).
 Temperatures will probably range between 0 and 10 degrees Centigrade.

 Born in 1980, Erez Marom is a full-time nature photographer, photography guide, writer and traveler-adventurer based in Israel.
 Specializing in wildlife and landscape photography, Erez spends much of his time in the field shooting the wildlife and scenery of his favorite locations in Israel and overseas.